 Attire: The TNGJA will follow the attire requirements of the NGJA.
 Men should wear gray slacks, blue sports jacket, light colored shirt, tie and dark shoes.
 Women should wear either gray or blue pants or skirt, blue jacket, light colored shirt and dark shoes.

 At all competitions there will be one judge that is designated as the Meet Referee.
-It will be the job of the Meet Referee to coordinate the judges at the competition and to work with the Meet Director.
+It will be the job of the Meet Referee to coordinate the judges at the competition and to work with the Meet Director on judge accommodations, travel, and fees.
 The Meet Referee will be the final voice concerning any scoring issues or problems that may arise with coaches, parents or gymnasts.